Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 A couple of bonus gotchas for my fellow C extension folks.
 First, once you set `Py_LIMITED_API` to 3.11 or higher, `Python.h` stops including `<stdio.h>`, `<stdlib.h>`, `<string.h>` and `<errno.h>` for you, and from 3.13 it also drops `<ctype.h>` and `<unistd.h>`, so include what you use yourself.
 Second, instances of a heap type hold a reference to their type, so your `tp_dealloc` has to `Py_DECREF` the type after freeing the object.
 Forget that one and you get a leak that looks like a dozen other problems first.
 It's never lupus.
 It's always a reference count.

 ## Where things stand

+When I started, none of NumPy was built with the Limited API.
+The support that existed pointed outward: NumPy's headers already let _your_ extension define `Py_LIMITED_API` and still use NumPy's C API, with tests that build one in C and Cython.

+The first PR added the plumbing, `python.allow_limited_api` plus the per-module `limited_api:` switch, and ported `_pocketfft_umath` with it.
+After that, module by module, easiest first: the nine Cython modules in `numpy.random` took three lines, while `_multiarray_umath` was always going to be last, because everything else leans on it.
+The ground rule from the [tracking issue](https://github.com/numpy/numpy/issues/31913): stay internal, no change to performance, usability or NumPy's own C API.

 Ported and merged so far: